Blue Beetle (film): Plot

 In Antarctica, members of Kord Industries, led by its co-founder and CEO Victoria Kord, locate an ancient alien artifact known as the Scarab.
 Meanwhile, Jaime Reyes returns to his hometown of Palmera City after graduating from Gotham Law University, only to learn that his family is facing eviction from their home due to financial difficulties.
 Jaime's sister Milagro manages to get him a job at Victoria's mansion.
 However, both are fired after Jaime stops a confrontation between Victoria and her niece, Jenny.
 Jenny later tells Jaime to meet her at Kord Tower the next day to discuss a "job opportunity".

 The next day, Jenny finds that Victoria is using the Scarab for her One Man Army Corps (OMAC) projects.
 She steals the Scarab and avoids security by giving it to Jaime, hidden inside a Big Belly Burger to-go box.
-At home, Jaime's family convinces him to open the box, and when Jaime ends up holding the Scarab, it activates and fuses with him, encasing him in an exoskeleton.
-Jaime then gets launched from the stratosphere all over the city.
-Jaime tracks down Jenny for answers, rescuing her from Victoria's armed forces.
+At home, Jaime's family convinces him to open the box, and when Jaime holds the Scarab, it activates and fuses with him, encasing him in an exoskeleton.
+After getting launched from the stratosphere to all over the city, Jaime tracks down Jenny for answers, rescuing her from Victoria's armed forces.
 She tells Jaime that the Scarab is a sentient weapon and has chosen Jaime as its host.
 With the help of Jaime's uncle Rudy, Jaime and Jenny break into Kord Tower to retrieve a smartwatch that once belonged to Jenny's father Ted, but are attacked by Victoria's bodyguard Ignacio Carapax, who has an OMAC prototype infused in his body.
 The Scarab, revealed to be named Khaji-Da, temporarily takes over Jaime's body and battles Carapax, but Jaime refuses to let it kill Carapax.
-Rudy and Jenny help incapacitate Carapax, then escape with Jaime to Jenny's childhood home.
+Rudy and Jenny help incapacitate Carapax, before they escape with Jaime to Jenny's childhood home.